Asymptotic spectral flow for Dirac operators of disjoint Dehn twists: Some estimates

 This equation together with property (i) proves property (ii). \end{proof}

-Property (ii) of proposition \ref{prop_beta_estimate_00} says that the rate of change of the spectral flow gets closer to $1/2$ as $r\to\infty$.
-It implies the following corollary. \begin{cor} For any $\delta_1>0$, there exist a constant $c>0$ which is determined by the contact form and the adapted Riemannian metric, and which has the following significance: Suppose that $\psi$ is an eigensection of $D_r$ with eigenvalue $\lambda$, with $r\geq c$ and $4|\lambda|\leq\delta_1$.
-Then, $\psi$ and $\lambda$ associate with a continuous family of eigenvalues which contributes to the spectral flow with $+1$ somewhere in the interval
+Property (ii) of proposition \ref{prop_beta_estimate_00} says that the rate of change of the spectrum near a zero crossing gets closer to $1/2$ as $r\to\infty$.
+It has the following consequence. \begin{cor} For any $\delta_1>0$, there exist a constant $c>0$ determined by the contact form and the adapted metric such that the following holds.
+Suppose that $\lambda$ is an eigenvalue of $D_r$ with $r\geq c$ and $4|\lambda|\leq\delta_1$.
+Then, $(r,\lambda)$ belongs to a trajectory of eigenvalues which contributes to the spectral flow with $+1$ somewhere in the interval

 \end{cor}